Warren Street Bus Priority Corridor

 - November 2019: First public meeting focused on identifying needs

-- December 2019: Creation and modelling of potential design concepts; second Advisory Team meeting
+- December 2019: Creation and modeling of potential design concepts; second Advisory Team meeting

 Ongoing work in the areaRelated projects